mafi2/mafi2.github.io/projects.md

 Project for the "Programming Language R and its Applications" course at Heidelberg University (Jul.
 2020)

 <p style='text-align: justify;'>
-This Project contains the principle component analysis on a large set of images of different human faces (here: Olivetti Dataset).
+This project contains the principle component analysis on a large set of images of different human faces (here: Olivetti Dataset).
 The derived eigenvectors are called eigenfaces, hence the project name.
 Methods like this can be used for human face recognition.
 More details can be found in the read me of the following
 <a href="https://github.com/Osburg/eigenfaces" ><span class="uk-icon link-text" uk-icon="icon: github-alt; ratio: 1"></span><span class="link-text"> github repository</span></a>.